Get in Touch

 Note: Often according to usage, serum collection tubes are sealed with some sort of chemical within them that needs to immediately mix with the sample fluid for some good reason.
 For example, a pathology lab section dedicated to drawing blood samples would use sample tubes with Sodium Citrate, which acts as an anticoagulant that keeps the blood liquid within the tube.
 When drawing blood, this immediately mixes with it and lets the lab store the blood for a long time without drying.
 These sample tubes with additives will be color-marked (light blue cap for tubes with sodium citrate) to prevent human mistakes.

-Other Uses of Test Tubes
+Other Uses of A Test Tube

 Boiling Tubes

-Glass test tubes are great for heating up liquids, but there is a problem when you try to boil some liquid in a standard test tube for some time.
+Glass test tube is great for heating up liquids, but there is a problem when you try to boil some liquid in a standard test tube for some time.
 When a liquid boils in such a small enclosure, it doesn’t get enough surface area to let the gas out (one reason why test tubes are tilted when heating liquids; it increases the surface area as you tilt).
 So, when boiling violently, the liquid may explode out of the tube, causing awful accidents, resulting in extremely painful and damaging burns.
 Boiling acid is no joke.

 Test Tubes ‒ All You Need to Know 5